nais/doc/security/secrets/kubernetes-secrets.md

-# Secrets
+# Kubernetes Secrets

 When running an application in a team namespace, [Kubernetes Secrets] can be used directly instead of Vault.

 To get started using this, simply [create the secrets].
 A secret can be either key-value pairs or files, and can be exposed to the application as environment variables or files.